Critical World Citizenship

 • Empathy

-Being open to new and different perspectives, and sparking interest in learning from others
+Being open to different perspectives and sparking interest in learning from others.

 • Positionality